vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 ## Automations

-With this new sensor, it's possible to create all kind different automations, a few examples are:
+With this new sensor, it's possible to create all kind different automations, like:
-* When the light still needs to be on
+* When the light still needs to be on.
-* Power up all the computer peripherals (monitor, lights, chargers, heater)
+* Power up all the computer peripherals (monitor, lights, chargers, heater).
-* Shutdown the computer and peripherals automatically when you don't sit behind your desk for a while
+* Shutdown the computer and peripherals automatically when you don't sit behind your desk for a while.
-* When it's time to take a break to stand up and stretch your legs
+* When it's time to take a break to stand up and stretch your legs.
-* When it's time to end your working day
+* When it's time to end your working day.

-* Control the room temperature because it's occupied
+* Control the room temperature because it's occupied.
-* Send notifications with incorrect office health state values (CO2, temperature, humidity, PM2.5, VOC, or Formaldehyde)
+* Send notifications with incorrect office health state values only when you're there (CO2, temperature, humidity, PM2.5, VOC, or Formaldehyde).

 ---